iq-motion-control/iq-module-communication-doc/docs/tutorials/ifci_integration.rst

 .. note::

-    The desired angle for the zero angle will be chosen based on your vehicle specific set up.
+    The desired angle for the zero angle will be chosen based on your vehicle specific setup.

 Using the following instructions, set your zero angle so your X is facing forward.